 (2) Henry Ossawa Tanner, The Annunciation, 1898

 (3) In Koine Greek, the Greek of the New Testament, Mary is called Maria.
 Mary is also called Maria in Latin.
-In Aramaic, the language spoken by Jesus, Joseph, and Mary; Mary is called Maryam.
-In the Hebrew of the Old Testament Myriam is the equivalent for Mary.
-In the Greek translation of the Old Testament (i.e., the Septuagint) the equivalent for the name Mary is Mariam.
+In Aramaic, the language that was spoken by Jesus, Joseph, and Mary, Mary is called Maryam.
+In the Hebrew of the Old Testament, Myriam is the equivalent of Mary.
+In the Greek translation of the Old Testament (i.e., the Septuagint), the equivalent for the name Mary is Mariam.

 (4) In Hebrew, Beth-lehem is two words and means “house” (Beth as in Beth-el, “house of God”) and “bread” (lehem).
-Bethlehem is a collection of very fertile villages that grows almonds and, more importantly, olives for oil.
+Bethlehem is a collection of very fertile villages that grow almonds and, more importantly, olives for oil.
 It is so fertile because Bethlehem sits on an enormous aquifer, which eventually became the water source for Jerusalem in around 200 BC.
 There were so many Jewish pilgrims coming to Jerusalem that the city could not cope.
 The old water supply was contaminated by the animals slaughtered in the temple.
-They needed freshwater, and this came from Bethlehem.
+They needed fresh water, and this came from Bethlehem.
 Bethlehem was explicitly built to sit on top of a large aquifer and be the defensive military installation guarding the whole infrastructure.
-It is a fortress town amongst a series of villages, which is why the Bible always talks about the best tasting water coming from Bethlehem (2 Samuel 23:15.
+It is a fortress town amongst a series of villages, so the Bible always talks about the best-tasting water coming from Bethlehem (2 Samuel 23:15.
 1 Chronicles 11:17).
 That is what Bethlehem is: a place that guards the water.
 About 2,300 years ago, they built a reservoir.
-Over the course of history, another three large reservoirs were constructed just to the south of Bethlehem, which became known as Solomon’s Pools.
+Over the course of history, another three large reservoirs, which became known as Solomon’s Pools, were constructed just to the south of Bethlehem.

-(5) Since Mary’s Father Heli had no sons (6) and Joseph most likely having died by this time it was very important for Jesus to ensure someone took over the elder son’s role of ensuring his mother Mary was cared for in His absence.
-In addition, through this action, Jesus was in compliance with the 5th commandment (Exodus 20:12.
+(5) Since Mary’s Father, Heli, had no sons (6) and Joseph most likely had died by this time, it was very important for Jesus to ensure someone took over the elder son’s role of ensuring his mother, Mary, was cared for in His absence.
+In addition, through this action, Jesus complied with the 5th commandment (Exodus 20:12.
 Ephesians 6:2).
 Why not his other brothers?
 Well, they did not believe in him yet (John 7:4,5.
 Psalms 69:8) and there is no mention in the Bible of them being present at Jesus’ crucifixion.
-Jesus later appeared to James (1 Corinthians 15:7) and subsequently, he becomes a pillar or leader of the church in Jerusalem (Galatians 2:9) and writes a letter in the New Testament that bears his name (James 1:1).
+Jesus later appeared to James (1 Corinthians 15:7) and subsequently, he became a pillar or leader of the church in Jerusalem (Galatians 2:9) and wrote a letter in the New Testament that bears his name (James 1:1).
 Judas or Jude His brother also writes a letter bearing his name (Jude 1:1).